ArenKDesai/Aren-s-Notes/Random Algorithms.md

 Probability mass: each $i \in \Omega$ has a nonnegative probability mass.
 Total probability mass = 1.

 ### Union Bound
 The probability of a series of events is upper bounded by the sum of probabilities instead of the product if events have an intersection.
+If the series has no intersections, this is an equality,